Computer Science and Biology 361

 I guess I don't have much to say yet, but I'm excited about this class, and that's pretty rare.
 I find that my mind works in a certain way - it really enjoys searching out patterns in everything.
 Literature, music, even human interaction, and the idea of some kind of basic structure gives me brain tingles.
 While listening to Doug and Paul, I found myself thinking of a brick wall.
-You start with one brick, and you use a pattern, a set of basic instructions - put another brick next to this one; another on top of those two; rinse, repeat.
-And you have a wall.

 Every week for the last few years, a group of people from Swarthmore College, Bryn Mawr College, and the surrounding community, have meet over coffee and muffins to discuss ideas surrounding the concept of "emergence".
 These people are faculty, staff, students and others that stop by.

 The discussions are informal, and usually run the gamut from social structures to atoms, and everything in between.
 The discussions are open to all, and we encourage participation as discussers and discussion leaders.